* Major hurricane forecast to hit South Texas coast Friday night

 * Locals told to take cover from wind, unprecedented flooding

-* Nearly quarter of Gulf oil and gas output shut in (Adds comment from mayor of Victoria in paragraph 5, Jamaica Beach resident paragraphs 6-7)
+* Nearly quarter of Gulf oil and gas output shut in (Adds dire warning from mayor)

-CORPUS CHRISTI, Texas, Aug 25 (Reuters) - Hurricane Harvey was hours away from lashing the Texas coast on Friday with winds of up to 156 miles per hour and 13-foot ocean surges as the most powerful storm in over a decade bore down on the mainland United States.
+CORPUS CHRISTI, Texas, Aug 25 (Reuters) - Hurricane Harvey was hours away from lashing the Texas coast on Friday with winds of up to 125 miles per hour and 12-foot ocean surges as the most powerful storm in over a decade bore down on the mainland United States.

-Harvey strengthened to a powerful Category 4 hurricane with cities from northern Mexico to Louisiana bracing for flooding, the National Hurricane Center said.
+Harvey strengthened to a powerful Category 4 hurricane with flood warnings in effect for Louisiana and northern Mexico, the National Hurricane Center said.
 The storm was expected to hit land near Corpus Christi, Texas, around 9 p.m.
-CDT (0200 GMT) then stall and dump over 3 feet (90 cm) of rain in areas of the Texas coast and parts of Louisiana as it lingers for days.
+CDT (0200 GMT) then stall and dump over three feet (90 cm) of rain in areas of the Texas coast and parts of Louisiana as it lingers for days.

 While thousands fled the expected devastating flooding and destruction, many residents defied mandatory evacuation orders and stocked up on food, fuel and sandbags.

 "Were suggesting if people are going to stay here, mark their arm with a Sharpie pen with their name and Social Security number," Rockport Mayor Pro Tem Patrick Rios told reporters Friday, according to media reports.
 "We hate to talk about things like that.
 It's not something we like to do but its the reality.
 People dont listen."

 The storm stranded about 20,000 passengers on three cruise ships in the Gulf of Mexico.
 Two were rerouted to New Orleans and a third will remain in Cozumel, Mexico, after the Galveston, Texas, port closed on Friday.